Find out more about what opioids are, how they are used, and what you can do to prevent harm from opioid overdose.

 Keeping the campus community healthy

-Make informed decisions about your substance use.
+Make informed decisions about substance use.
 If you need support with opioid dependency, education on lower risk opioid use, or resources to cut back or stop using opioids, contact us at 403-210-9355.
 Our Harm Reduction Support Advisor can help.

 What are opioids?